Lyros Review: The Shopify App That Fixes the SEO Problem Most Merchants…

 And yes, most of the time, professionals use the conventional manual method.

-They usually spend lots of time importing data between the source and target platforms while coding and reprogramming accordingly.
+They usually spend a lot of time importing data between the source and target platforms while coding and reprogramming.

 The biggest hurdle, however, is hiring experts, which can be pretty expensive.
 Additionally, you risk committing potentially detrimental errors during data transfer.